VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

  ```
 </details>

 The second step is to get the memory address of each native function from ntdll.dll at runtime.
 So we use ``GetModuleHandleA`` to open a handle to ntdll.dll in memory.
 Then we pass the handle and the name e.g. ``NtAllocateVirtualMemory`` to ``GetProcAddress`` to get a pointer to the native function e.g. ``NtAllocateVirtualMemory`` in ntdll.dll.
 Next we cast this function pointer to the type ``PNTALLOCATEVIRTUALMEMORY`` and assign or store the resulting function pointer to the corresponding variable, e.g. ``NtAllocateVirtualMemory``.
 In simple words, ``NtAllocateVirtualMemory`` is declared as a function pointer of type ``PNTALLOCATEVIRTUALMEMORY`` and it holds the memory address of the ``NtAllocateVirtualMemory`` function as it is loaded into the current process from ntdll.dll.
 So when we call NtAllocateVirtualMemory in the native dropper code, we are actually calling the function from ntdll.dll at the memory address stored in the NtAllocateVirtualMemory function pointer.
 This **code part is not finished** and **must be completed by the workshop attendee**.
-In the native dropper POC you will see, that the code for the native function ``NtAllocateVirtualMemory`` is already written and based on that schema you have to complete it for the other three native functions ``NtWriteVirtualMemory``, ``NtCreateThreadEx`` and ``NtWaitForSingleObject``.
+In the native dropper poc you will see, that the code for the native function ``NtAllocateVirtualMemory`` is already written and based on that schema you have to complete it for the other three native functions ``NtWriteVirtualMemory``, ``NtCreateThreadEx`` and ``NtWaitForSingleObject``.
 <details>

 ```